 - Providing resources to help co-ops build strong relationships with producers and farmers in their communities by recording and sharing institutional knowledge

-- Advocating for federal policies that invest in local agricultural development, expand local processing infrastructure, and level the playing field for small, mid-sized and BIPOC producers, prioritizing USDA Certified Organic producers
+- Advocating for federal policies that invest in local agricultural development, expand local processing infrastructure, and level the playing field for small, mid-sized, and racially minoritized producers, prioritizing USDA Certified Organic producers

 - Collaborating with family farmer organizations whose on-the-ground experience can help inform sound federal policy and foster sustainable farming practices